Gainesville Distracted Driving Accident Lawyer

 We’re always here to answer any of your questions.
 If you’re ready to learn more about how a distracted driving accident lawyer can help in your case, give our law office a call today.

-Quick Statistics About the Dangers of Distracted Driving
+Quick Statistics About the Dangers of Distracted Driving in Florida

 According to the National Highway Traffic Safety Administration (NHTSA), 2,841 people were killed in distracted driving accidents during 2018.